BedlaminGoliath/reading-notes/class3.md

   Git allowed support for large projects and "...
 Possessed strong  mechanisms preventing corruption...[^2].

   With this model in mind Git has become very popular.
 Git was realy took a foot hold in 2005 after, this is when there was a divide amongst the Linux kernal community and the company that was behind BitKeeper (a DCVS which was popular amongst Devs in 2002).
-Little did everyone realize this tension would be the spring board for what would argueably become one of the most important tools for Devs. across the globe.
+Little did everyone realize this tension would be the spring board for what would argueably become one of the most important tools for Developers across the globe.

 **fun fact**
 unlike most installations everyone knows the easiest way to install Git is via the Terminal *see [chapter:2](class2.md)*